hackreactor/javascript_401/2-higher-order-functions/README.md

     refactor it to use `each`.

 5. Write a function called `odds` that accepts an array as a parameter and returns an array of just the odd numbers.
-If you wrote it using `each`, great!
-If you used anything else, refactor it to use a `for` loop.

 ### More Practice